 Are Baccarat Side Wagers Beatable?

-The short answer to this question is yes, some of them are in theory.
-To elaborate further, savvy players can only beat baccarat side wagers provided that certain conditions are met.
-Gambling experts suggest that some side bets are susceptible to card counting and frequently cite the Dragon Bonus wager as a prime example.
+The short answer is yes, some side bets are theoretically beatable.
+However, savvy players can overcome baccarat side wagers only when specific conditions are met.
+Gambling experts note that some side bets are susceptible to card counting, and they often cite the Dragon Bonus wager as a prime example.

 Effect of Card Removal in Baccarat

-Such reasoning is predominantly based on the effect of card removal in baccarat, i.e. some cards have a more pronounced impact on the winning odds when out of play than others.
+This reasoning is based primarily on the effect of card removal in baccarat, meaning some cards have a greater impact on winning odds when they are out of play.

-Low-denomination cards like aces, deuces, and 3s are said to have the highest effect of removal.
-This is because starting hands that receive a third card cannot win by a large point margin when the draw consists of these cards.
-In turn, this reduces the probability of earning a payout from the Dragon Bonus side bet.
+Low-denomination cards such as aces, deuces, and 3s are said to have the highest effect of removal.
+When a draw contains these cards, starting hands that receive a third card cannot win by a large point margin, which in turn lowers the probability of a Dragon Bonus payout.

-Conversely, high-denomination cards like 9, 8, and 7 can lead to higher hand totals on draws, increasing the likelihood of bonus payouts.
-The 9 and 8 are also more likely to result in natural winning hands.
-It follows that these high-denomination cards have the most negative effect of removal.
+Conversely, high-denomination cards like 9, 8, and 7 can produce higher hand totals on the draw, increasing the likelihood of bonus payouts.
+The 9 and 8 are also more likely to create natural winning hands.
+Consequently, these high-denomination cards have the most negative effect of removal.

-The leisurely pace of play and the scoreboards allowed at baccarat tables also work to the benefit of advantage players who seek to exploit side bets like the Dragon Bonus.
-Advantage players are recommended to target the Player side of the Dragon Bonus wager since it has a lower house edge (2.65%) that would be easier to overcome through counting.
+The leisurely pace of play and the use of scoreboards at baccarat tables also benefit advantage players who attempt to exploit side bets such as the Dragon Bonus.
+These players are advised to target the Player side of the Dragon Bonus wager, because its lower house edge (2.65%) is easier to overcome through counting.

 Setbacks Preventing Players from Exploiting Baccarat Side Bets

-One major setback is that the dealer must give you deep enough shoe penetration for counting to be effective.
-The dealer should cut no more than two decks from the end of the shoe or else counting the Dragon Bonus bet is of no value.
-The ideal placement of the cut card is half a deck from the shoe’s end for counters to gain a decent edge on this side wager.
+One major obstacle is that the dealer must provide enough shoe penetration for counting to be effective.
+The dealer should cut no more than two decks from the end of the shoe; otherwise, counting the Dragon Bonus bet is pointless.
+Ideally, the cut card should be placed half a deck from the shoe’s end so counters can gain a meaningful edge on this side wager.

 1Insufficient Shoe Penetration

-The main trouble is casinos are also aware of the side bets’ vulnerability and intentionally decrease the shoe penetration to thwart advantage players.
+The main problem is that casinos are aware of side bets’ vulnerability and purposely reduce shoe penetration to thwart advantage players.
 They instruct their dealers to insert the cut card mid-shoe, cutting off half of the decks before the reshuffle.

 2Continuous Shuffling

-Some live baccarat tables altogether do away with cut cards.
-The shuffling process is fully automated through the usage of continuous shuffle machines.
-It is impossible to count cards for the purpose of exploiting side bets under such circumstances.
+Some live baccarat tables omit cut cards altogether.
+The shuffling process is fully automated through continuous shuffle machines, making it impossible to count cards to exploit side bets.

-It follows that advantage play is theoretically possible with baccarat side wagers but is highly ineffective in practice due to the casinos’ shuffling policies.
+Advantage play is therefore theoretically possible with baccarat side wagers, but it is highly ineffective in practice because of casinos’ shuffling policies.

 Other baccarat side bets that are theoretically vulnerable to advantage play include: